JohZeng/PersonalLearningWebDevProject/README.md

 # 2. Internal Style Sheet - Where in the header of the html file, you can define the style sheet.
 Can clutter up code still
 # 3. External CSS - Creating a external CSS file that will keep all the styling.
 (Recommended)

+# Inspector/Developer tool can be used to review and see the backend of any html pages.
+This can also be used to see how it is seen in different browsers and mobile view.